prototypdigital/skeletor/README.md

 ...

+// Animations can be passed directly into the Block component without any particular modification
+<Block animations={heading.animations}>...</Block>

-// Transformations cannot be applied outside the transform style.
-// so translateY has to be passed in through the transform style prop.
+// If not using Block, transformations (scale, rotate, translate) cannot be applied outside the transform style - translateY has to be passed in through the transform style prop.
 <Animated.View
 	style={{
 		...heading.animations,